SnoozToolbox/SnoozDoc/user_guide/tools/Processing/Sleep_Report/event_report_info_csv.rst

    If the variable definition is truncated, click on it and then use the right arrow key on your keyboard to view the full definition.

 .. csv-table:: Events Report
-   :header: "Column", "Variable Label", "Variable Definition"
+   :header: "Variable Label", "Variable Definition"
    :file: snooz_beta030_events_report_info.tsv
    :delim: tab